What makes a good life?

 To be successful over the course of an entire life, one will inevitably deal with setbacks, struggles and pain.
 Dr. Vaillant, the longtime director of the study, focused a lot of his energy on how – and how effectively – the men in the study responded to life’s troubles.
 He called the skills one uses to deal with these setbacks “adaptations” – and they largely determined how successfully the men aged, both physically and psychologically.

 In an interview with The Atlantic, Vaillant described these defenses as akin to basic biological processes.
 When we cut ourselves, our blood clots.
 Similarly, when we face a challenge big or small – a loved one’s death or a disagreement at work – these coping mechanisms guide us through the emotional situation.
 But just like clotting can save us from bleeding to death or clog an artery and kill us with a heart attack – the defenses we employ can save us or ruin us.
-They play out throughout our lives, in moments big and small, and the strength and health of our emotional adaptations is a big part of what makes a good life.
+They play out throughout our lives, in moments big and small, and the strength and health of our emotional adaptations is a big part of what makes a good life – or stands in the way.

-Vaillant came up with a list of the healthiest adaptations, which he considered the pillars of a long and happy life – and it is not a stretch to say they almost perfectly aligned with the emotional intelligence skills in the Six Seconds Model of EQ.
+Vaillant came up with a list of the healthiest adaptations, which he considered the pillars of a long and happy life – and it is not a stretch to say they almost perfectly aligned with the emotional intelligence skills in the Six Seconds Model of Emotional Intelligence.

 Altruism – A commitment to others’ wellbeing, which is the skill of increasing empathy.